vectorgrp/sil-kit/docs/configuration/configuration-services.rst

    * - Property Name
      - Description
    * - Name
-     - The name of the RpcClient.
+     - The name of the RPC client.
    * - FunctionName
-     - The function name to which the RpcClient wants to connect to. (optional)
+     - The function name to which the RPC client wants to connect to. (optional)